Questions about teachMathematics.net

 Many sources on the Internet would have you believe that mathematics teaching is going through a revolution.
 Many mathematics educators have been arguing for and employing this revolution for decades already.
 Mathematical thinking is by no means a new idea!

-Real teachers, working with rich ideas inspired by educational research, informed by actual classroom practice, making resources that are polished and published on the Internet.
+Real teachers, working with rich ideas inspired by educational research, informed by actual classroom practice, making resources that are polished and published on the Internet for a very small annual subscription.

 Subscription models are obviously in vogue.
-Even within that though, we feel that there is danger people can get greedy and ask prices that force schools in to either/or decisions.
+Even within that though, we feel that there is danger people can ask prices that force schools in to either/or decisions.
 At this price schools can afford to subscribe to multiple sources that they feel are useful.

 What if everybody did it?